mhill10/SalonSolutions/README.md

 This repository will serve as the showcase for Matthew Hill's Enterprise Java Individual Project: Salon Solutions... a web-based platform for salon individual owners/hairstylists and their clientele.

+Video walkthrough demo (as of Monday, May 11, 2020): https://youtu.be/s-FcfY1Ctl0

 ### Problem Statement
 For decades, Salon Owners and Stylists have been at the mercy of scheduling and training softwares